UNFmontreal/toad/doc/toad/src/en/tasks/00-Backup.md

 ## Goal

-The backup step creates a 00-backup folder into which where it moves every files and folders submitted to TOAD will be moved
+The backup step creates a 00-backup folder into which it moves every file and folder submitted to TOAD

 ## Implementation